 The Dangers of Skin Lightening Cream

-In 2010, the Phnom Penh Post reported that the death of a young bride-to-be, Chhuon Sovann, was blamed on a skin-whitening cream when she experienced heavy vomiting after usage.
-She perished in a Thai hospital at twenty three years old.
-The heavy levels of mercury and high dose steroids that are the active ingredients in most effective skin lightening creams are the culprit in poisoning and can affect the body negatively in a multitude of ways.
-Mercury wreaks havoc on the immune system while damaging the kidneys and affecting the brain’s processing.
-Other symptoms of mercury toxicity include headaches, numbness, memory loss, weight loss, depression, and tingling in the extremities and face.
-Superficial damage is also prevalent, even if serious damage to the inner organs or functions are not experienced.
-Many users have incidents of thinning of the skin, heavy bruising, redness, and uneven color loss.
-The lightening chemicals in the creams reduce the amount of melanin in the skin which makes the body more susceptible to skin damage due to UV rays, leading to premature aging and skin cancer.
+In 2010, the Phnom Penh Post reported the death of young bride-to-be, Chhuon Sovann, blamed on skin-whitening cream.
+After heavy vomiting, she died in a Thai hospital at 23 years old.
+The rich levels of mercury and high-dose steroids in the most effective skin-lightening creams are the dangerous culprits.
+They can affect the body harmfully in many ways, wreaking havoc on the immune system while damaging the kidneys and affecting the brain’s processing.
+Other mercury toxicity symptoms include headaches, numbness, memory loss, weight loss, depression, and tingling in the extremities and face.
+Superficial damage can also happen, even if there isn’t severe damage to the inner organs or functions.
+Many users report extreme thinning of the skin, heavy bruising, redness, and uneven color loss.
+The lightening chemicals in the creams reduce the amount of melanin in the skin, making the body more susceptible to skin damage due to UV rays, leading to premature aging and potential skin cancer.
 Mercury can also pass through a mother’s breast milk and affect a nursing infant.

-Originally published in Ladies Magazine June, 2013
+Originally published in Ladies Magazine June 2013